sho-hata/past/README.md

-# ast-printer
+# past

-Print go AST
+a simple Printer for go AST

+## Usage

+example:
+`past ./testdata/src/a/main.go`